dell/omnia/docs/source/Roles/Telemetry/index.rst

         * **hostname**: The hostname of the cluster node.
         * **time**: The timestamp at which the metric was polled from the cluster node.

+*iDRAC telemetry data from Grafana*
+.. image:: ../../images/idractelemetry.png

 .. note:: If you are more comfortable using SQL queries over the query builder, click on **Edit SQL** to directly provide your query.
 Optionally, the data returned from a query can be viewed as a graph.

-.. image:: ../../images/idractelemetry.png
-*iDRAC telemetry data retrieval*

 **Visualizations**